 Through my paintings I explore texture, color and process, a practice that deepens my relationship with the New Mexico landscape.
 I am a colorist who meticulously mixes each color, often utilizing complementary colors to create vibrancy.
 Texture is a significant component of my work as my goal is to create a surface, not just paint on one.
 I hand collect various natural materials from New Mexico such as mica, colored sand and flowers, and incorporate them into my paintings.
 My work is the antithesis of Trompe l’oeil: rather than trying to “trick” the viewer into believing the image is reality, I aim to intrigue the viewer with paint in its beautiful simplicity.

-My current work continues to explore color, texture and process through mixed media.
-I am currently experimenting with minimalism and reducing my palette to a few colors.
+I am currently interested in exploring horizon lines and reducing my palette to a few colors.
 I plan to continue working with both encaustic and acrylic paint in small and large formats.